openstack/networking-baremetal/doc/source/configuration/ml2/device_drivers/common_config.rst

 Common configuration options for all device drivers
 ===================================================

-This page describes configuration options that is common to all networking- baremetal device drivers.
+This page describes configuration options that is common to all networking-baremetal device drivers.
 Individual drivers may have independent configuration requirements depending on the implementation, refer to the device driver specific documentation.

 Configuration options
 ^^^^^^^^^^^^^^^^^^^^^